Advocating for Stray and Feral Cats – A Quick Guide

 Want to get started now?
 Visit our online Action Center.
 With just a few clicks of the mouse, you can protect and improve the lives of cats by signing petitions and sending letters directly to your elected officials and decision makers.

 Each time an article appears in the paper about feral cats, or cats in general, it’s an opportunity to write a letter to the editor.
 Use your letter to educate the public—on the basic facts about stray and feral cats, Trap-Neuter-Return, the truth about shelter kill rates, and local programs and groups.
 Your letter will show others that there is a public movement on behalf of cats.
 Ready to send one today?
 Use Alley Cat Allies’ letter to the editor templates.

 Help educate your community by placing literature in locations that animal lovers frequent.
 Displaying brochures at your local pet store or veterinary office can help educate people with pets.
 For a display stand and pack of brochures, visit our Marketplace.

 Don’t wait until feral cats are an agenda item.
 Teach your local elected officials about feral cats and Trap-Neuter-Return and encourage them to enact policies that protect and improve cats’ lives.
 Use our tips for organizing for strategic change.

 Promote feline-friendly practices at your local shelter.

-Encourage animal pounds and shelters in your community to adopt socially-responsible approaches that serve both the animals and the public.
+Encourage animal pounds and shelters in your community to adopt socially responsible approaches that serve both the animals and the public.
 These include improving community education programs, refusing to accept feral cats into shelters, and providing free or low-cost neuter services for the public.
-Read our full list of humane practices that shelters can use to protect cats’ lives.
+Learn what it will take for the agencies and shelters in your community to implement humane practices that serve the best interest of cats and the public.